lbormann/darts-caller/README.md

 1) Create a ZIP archive that contains the following contents:

     - **Template file:**
-    A UTF8-(with a BOM)-encoded CSV file (*.csv) (filename can be chosen freely), which is structured as follows:
+    A UTF8-(with a BOM)-encoded CSV file (*.csv) (filename irrelevant), which is structured as follows:
-    Column 1 contains the phrase a sound file is based on.
+    Column 1 contains a phrase that a sound file is based on.
 For example: "The game is over."
-    All further filled columns (separated by semicolon ';') contain [Sound-file-keys](#Sound-file-keys).
+    All other filled columns (separated by semicolon ';') specify [Sound-file-keys](#Sound-file-keys) that are used by autodarts-caller.
-    You can find ready-to-go template-files in 'caller-templates'; you can also create template file and share it with me so that every contributer can use it in future!
+    You can find ready-to-go template-files in 'caller-templates'-directory.

     - **Sounds archive:**
-    A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "max-m-german.zip") containing a folder (filename irrelevant) with the sound files.
-It should be noted that the sounds MUST be in the same order (when sorted alphabetically) as in the template file; however, the actual filename is completely irrelevant.
+    A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "max-m-german.zip").
+This ZIP-file must contain a folder (filename irrelevant).
+The folder contains the sound-files.
+It should be noted that the sounds-files MUST be in the same order (when sorted alphabetically) as listed in the template-file; however, the actual filename is completely irrelevant.

     - **Source file (optional but desirable):**
-    A text file (*.txt) (filename: freely chosen) containing additional information about the origin of the sound files.
+    A text file (*.txt) (filename: irrelevant) containing additional information about the origin of the sound files.
-    Examples: Link to the website where the sounds were generated; specific generation profile for this speaker during generation, etc.
+    For example you could mention a link where the sounds were generated; a specification of generation-parameters and so on.

-2) Upload the ZIP archive to a file-hoster: Make sure you choose a filehoster that supports direct-links and unlimited file-persistence wihout restrictions (GoogleDrive, OneDrive, ...). !!IMPORTANT!!
-Before you upload, check your rights regarding distribution of the sound-files; are you the owner?
+2) Upload the ZIP archive to a file-hoster: Make sure you choose a filehoster that supports direct-links and UNLIMITED file-persistence without restrictions (GoogleDrive, OneDrive, ...). !!IMPORTANT!!
+Before you upload, check if you are eligible to distribute the sound-files - Are you the owner?
 Are you allowed to share it in public?

-3) Sent me a PM on Discord with the download-link - Wait for a new release :)
+3) Sent me a your link by PM on Discord - Wait for a new release :)